Jennette McCurdy: Acting

 In 2000, at the age of eight, McCurdy started her acting career on the adult comedy sketch show Mad TV.
 She then appeared in several television series, including CSI: Crime Scene Investigation, Malcolm in the Middle, Lincoln Heights, Will & Grace, Zoey 101, True Jackson VP, Law and Order SVU, Medium, Judging Amy, The Inside, Karen Sisco, Over There, and Close to Home.

 In 2003, she acted in the feature film Hollywood Homicide.
 In 2005, she was nominated for a Young Artist Award for "Best Performance in a Television Series – Guest Starring Young Actress" for her performance in drama series Strong Medicine.
 She also appeared in a commercial for Sprint Corporation.

 From 2007 to 2012, she starred as Sam Puckett in the Nickelodeon TV series iCarly.
 In 2008, she was nominated for a Young Artist Award for her work on the series and her performance as Dory Sorenson in the TV movie The Last Day of Summer.
 She was nominated for a 2009 Teen Choice Award in the Favorite TV Sidekick category for her work on iCarly.
 She played Bertha in Fred: The Movie, a movie based on a YouTube series about Fred Figglehorn.

-McCurdy starred alongside Ariana Grande in the Nickelodeon series Sam & Cat, reprising her role as Sam Puckett, with Grande reprising her role as Cat Valentine.
+McCurdy starred alongside Ariana Grande in the Nickelodeon series Sam & Cat, reprising her role as Sam Puckett, with Grande reprising her role as Cat Valentine from Victorious.
 The series' plot centers on the girls becoming roommates and starting their own babysitting business.
 It premiered on June 8, 2013.
 In 2014, McCurdy was absent from the Nickelodeon Kids' Choice Awards.
 Explaining her absence, McCurdy stated that Nickelodeon put her in an "uncomfortable, compromising, unfair situation" where she had to look out for herself.
 The network placed Sam & Cat into hiatus.
 The network initially stated that the hiatus was planned and that the series was not cancelled.
 On July 13, 2014, Nickelodeon announced that after one season, Sam & Cat was cancelled.
 In an interview on Entertainment Pop, McCurdy mentioned that she later made up with Grande.